 Undergraduate students who are accepted to the program will complete an online course, " STSA 3310 - Business, Fashion, and the Cultures of Asia," that culminates in the time abroad.
 Successful completion of the coursework and travel experience will result in three undergraduate general elective credits.
 The program is first and foremost an academic experience and participants are expected to prioritize the academic component of the program.
 In addition, students are responsible for ensuring that they have met any and all prerequisites for the course prior to its start date (note that this may be earlier than the departure date for the travel component of the program).
 Please see the LIM College Catalog for details about course prerequisites.

 ACCOMMODATIONS & TRAVEL

 Travel and accommodation are arranged by a third party provider.
-The group flies together from a New York City-area airport to the destination countries and all overnight stays are in vetted hotels in the given cities.
+The group flies together from a New York City-area airport to the destination countries and all overnight stays are in vetted hotels in the given city.
 Participants will receive a full itinerary at a mandatory meeting prior to the program taking place.

 All students must submit proof that they are covered overseas by their current health insurance provider to the Office of Study Abroad.
 If participants are not covered by their current provider, supplemental insurance needs to be purchased.
 This information is available through the Office of Study Abroad.

 The cost of the program is $4400.
-This program fee covers round-trip airfare from an NYC airport (JFK or EWR), flights between the destination countries, in-country transportation, accommodation in hotels for the duration of the program, entrance fees for cultural visits, daily breakfast, nine lunches/dinners, and tuition for the 3 credits earned.
+This program fee covers round-trip airfare from an NYC airport (JFK or EWR), in-country transportation, accommodation in hotels for the duration of the program, entrance fees for cultural visits, daily breakfast, two dinners, and tuition for the 3 credits earned.
 Participants may incur the following approximate costs:

 - Non-included meals: $280